-The Enterprise Fund CIP projects for FY20, while modest in scope, all help to preserve our infrastructure and continue to provide reliable service.
-In the water fund, we have no CIP projects planned.
-In the sewer fund we plan to install a protective coating on the digester at the treatment plant and purchase a new mobile generator.
+The Enterprise Fund CIP projects for FY21, while modest in scope, all help to preserve our infrastructure and continue to provide reliable service.
+In the water fund, we plan to fund a corrosion prevention project and fund half the cost of a vehicle.
+In the sewer fund we plan to fund half the cost of a new vehicle.
 This is needed due to normal wear and tear.
-Again, our budgeting plans, particularly relative to capital improvements,

 Three years ago, the Town completed a significant project in the sewer enterprise for the design and permitting for renovation and upgrades to the wastewater treatment plant to continue to serve those who are currently served by the collection and treatment systems.
 The town received environmental permits from the State of North Carolina and the Army Corps of Engineers.
 There were discussions by the Council to fund a component of the project while the Town has the permits, even if construction does not immediately follow.
 That component would be to "fill" wetlands around the existing facility in order to accommodate future new construction if such construction is approved in the future.
 That component would include clearing of wooded areas and hauling in dirt from off site.
 When complete, the land around the existing facility would be ready for new construction.
 One possible advantage of this process would be in cost saving due to tighter regulatory guidelines in the future.
 However, the Council has decided not to pursue this project at this time.
 The Council discussed waiting to see if mandates are issued to make improvements to the wastewater treatment plant.
 The Council also discussed that if the fill component of the project is completed in advance it will most likely result in an easier environmental permitting process and reduced construction costs in subsequent years.
-The wastewater treatment plant permit expired FY 18.
-Our application for renewal has been approved and our permit parameters have not changed significantly.
+In 2018, our application for renewal has been approved and our permit parameters were not changed significantly.
 The Council has decided not to take any action at the current time.